Doing Business for Good: Why We’re Getting Certified (and Why You Might Want To, Too)

 SECNA (Social Enterprise Council of NSW & ACT)

 While not a certification, a SECNA membership connects us to a statewide network of social enterprises, advocates, and changemakers.
 It gives us a seat at the table in conversations about policy, funding, and the future of ethical business.
+Through SECNA, we share what we’ve learned, learn from others, and collectively raise the profile of social enterprise across Australia.

 What the Process Actually Took

-Here are some of the practical shifts we made along the way:
+Some practical shifts we made along the way:

 Transparency, Accountability, and Alignment